patrickweng7/vip/Notebook-Aditi-Prakash.md

 Increasing the minimum and maximum tree depth when registering the expression function with the toolbox appeared to slow the improvement of the maximum, average, and minimum fitness across the same number of generations.
 This indicates that larger trees are not necessarily fitter or prone to becoming fitter through evolution than smaller trees.
 Evaluating tree size as an objective itself will reappear in the second part of Lab 2, at which point I will delve into the different outcomes that larger and smaller trees produce with the same evolution.

+In addition, I experimented with higher and lower values for the probability of mutation and mating, but all such combinations slowed the fitness improvement of the individuals and caused the maximum fitness line to begin at a higher fitness value than without changes to the mutation and mating probabilities.
+This indicates that excessive mutation and mating can actual lead to worse-performing individuals emerging from the evolutionary loop than those that entered it.

 Additional improvements can be made to the current genetic programming algorithm such that we obtain an individual with the optimal fitness in a minimum number of generations.
 We can continue to tweak the probabilities of mutation and mating for offspring, change the tournament size, change our methods of mating, mutation, selection, etc., change the parameters of our mating and mutation (ex. points of mating, values that the data in our individuals can be mutated to), and change our evaluation function.

 **Action Items:**